Train-In-Blocks-Ltd/Landing/content/blog/world-refill-day-2022.md

 So how on earth did we get here and what do we need to do to turn off the tap?
 And how does the production of plastic connect with the other huge threat to our planet – the climate crisis?

 Lightweight, cheap to produce and virtually indestructible, plastic has been seen as a miracle material across countless industries.
 The big problem though is single-use plastic.
 The stuff you use once and throw away – the stuff we’ve only recently become addicted to, but which now covers our beaches, rivers and floods our   oceans.
 It’s the everyday items we use at home, in the city — but that end up in the sea.

-How can you help?
+## How can you help?

+*Choose to reuse*

-1. Make small changes and choose to reuse.
-Carry your reusable water bottle or coffee cup, try a zero-waste shop or find packaging free groceries or switch to loose fruit & veg.
+Say goodbye to single-use plastic and make small changes by switching to a reusable water bottle, trying a zero-waste shop or using a reusable coffee cup.
-2. Inspire change.
-Join the conversation on social media and tell the world WHY you’re taking action to prevent plastic pollution by choosing to reuse this #WorldRefillDay.
-3. Use your voice.
-Call out the biggest brands & polluters on social media and let them know we need them to act now.
-Use our toolkit (coming soon)
-4. Download the free Refill app to find thousands of places to eat, drink and shop with less waste. [www.refill.org.uk](https://www.refill.org.uk/)